 Netflix Game Changers – Fact or Propaganda?

 This blog contains two responses to the Netflix film Game Changers from Bodyscan consultants Kevin Garde and Rob Webster.
-Kevin a Nutritionist and Founder of PRISM Nutrition.
+Kevin is a Nutritionist and Founder of PRISM Nutrition.
 Rob is a vegan bodybuilder and has his own consultancy Vegan Physique.

 First of all, let me say that I greatly respect the ethical and environmental decisions of others, particularly those within the plant-based community, and I enjoy the passion of those who promote plant-based eating.